Quality in Every Form

 Watch Our Culture Video

 Tartan Bars are a unique forged round bar offered only by Scot Forge.
 These round bars are available in ferrous and non-ferrous materials and custom sizes from 6" to 16" diameter with lengths up to 35'.
-They feature forged sound centers with rolled bar surface quality and tight dimensional tolerances.
+They feature forged sound centers with rolled bar surface quality and tight dimensional tolerances, ideal for applications with harsh environments, such as aerospace, nuclear, oil and gas, mining and infrastructure.

 Tartan Bars are produced by combining a preliminary forging process, which consolidates the center, with a planishing operation, which provides a smooth-rolled bar surface.
 At the heart of the operation is our custom-designed, computer-controlled GFM single-stand planishing mill.
 Through a series of reversing passes, the planishing mill rolls the bar to a smooth surface in less than 5 minutes.